 You and me – we’ve got the power to keep health in our lives.
 Whatever your philosophy, religion or race, you have three health responsibilities in common with every other human on earth.
 The three pillars of health:

 - FOOD – Prepare (most of) the food you eat.

 - ACTIVITY – Move your body every day.

 - GOOD PEOPLE – Keep good people close.

-I’m no paragon of fitness.
-During the cooler, wetter, darker days of fall the couch calls seductively to me.
+I’m not a paragon of fitness.
+During the cooler, wetter, darker days of fall the couch coos seductively to me.
 But I’m doing my best to keep moving.
-After Christmas last year, Gord and I started a one year diet.
-We kept it simple and paid attention to the three health pillars above (food, activity and good people).
+After Christmas last year, Gord and I started the one year diet.
+We kept it simple and paid attention to the three health pillars (food, activity and good people).
 My weight stayed about the same but I lost three inches of fat around my waist.
 I’m not letting them back into my life.
 It’s so easy to not move my body this time of year.
 SO EASY.
 Did I mention the couch?
 Somewhere in our evolution our ancestors slowed their activity during the fall and winter.
 But this is today in a world of cars, sedentary jobs and processed food.
 Whatever my excuse, those three inches aren’t coming back into my life.
 I love the way my jeans fit right now.

 The Health section of Your Next Year is about simple fitness and sensible health habits.
 You and me, healthier this time next year.
 We’ve got this covered. <3